Give

 Paul has lived in out of refugee camps his whole life (credit: Damalie Hirwa)

-Church and EvangelismConflict, Peace and Reconciliation
+Church and EvangelismConflict, Security, Peace and Reconciliation

 As 100s of DRC refugees enter Uganda, MAF flies in partners of hope